Training

 Benefits

-Our paid training is recognized for its exceptional quality and know-how, which is provided free of charge to MON+ nurses
+Our paid training is recognized for its exceptional quality and expertise.
+This training is provided free of charge to MON+ nurses.

 Our expanded role training was created in the spring of 2012 and has since been provided to hundreds of nurses exercising this critical role in northern regions.
-It is continuously updated, inspired by new practices and the Guide for Nurses in Primary Care from the First Nations and Inuit Health Branch (FNIHB) of Health Canada.
+It is continuously updated, inspired by new practices and the First Nations and Inuit Health Branch (FNIHB), Clinical Practice Guidelines for Nurses in Primary Care of Health Canada.

 Primary objectives